martinstoeger/magnum.fd/_sources/models.txt

  Models
 ========

-What is actually computed in MagNum?
+What is actually computed in magnum.fd?

 Landau Lifshitz Gilbert equation
 ================================